rmccoy7541/neand_sQTL/log.md

 Nominal pass > Permutation pass > Conditional analysis

-Nominal pass test each variant within a let's say 1 Mb range of the phenotype for an association.
+Nominal pass tests each variant within a let's say 1 Mb range of the phenotype for an association.
 Then, permutation pass adjusts the p-value to account for multiple testing (all variants within range of a phenotype as well as all of the variants from all phenotype ranges; how this affects the p-value, idk).
 Then, conditional analysis accounts for like genetic drift and linkage disequilibrium.

 ### 12/19/2018
 #### Wed 19 Dec 2018 01:40:56 PM EST